OpenDataManchester/Open3P/docs/1_Start_Here/1_3_Data_Flow.md

     cp_shrinkwrap -- Transit --> lo_wineDelivery
 ```
 ## The whole data flow
-This final example shows how all these examples are combined to create a full flow for all of this data.
+This final example for the wine delivery shows how all these examples are combined to create a full flow for all of this data.
 ``` mermaid
 flowchart LR
     subgraph baseMaterials[Base Materials]